A. Accounting Framework

-The Company identifies and provide analysis on a regular basis, of current litigations and measures, when necessary, provisions on the basis of its best estimate of the expenditure required to settle the obligation, taking into account information available and different possible outcomes at the reporting period.
+The Company identifies and provides analysis on a regular basis, of current litigations and measures, when necessary, provisions on the basis of its best estimate of the expenditure required to settle the obligation, taking into account information available and different possible outcomes at the reporting period.

-The timing and estimated cost of demobilisation:
+The timing and estimated cost of demobilization:

 Estimates and assumptions made in determining these obligations, can therefore lead to significant adjustments to the future financial results.
-Nevertheless, the cost of demobilization obligations at the reporting date represent managements’ best estimate of the present value of the future costs required.
+Nevertheless, the cost of demobilization obligations at the reporting date represent management’s best estimate of the present value of the future costs required.

-In addition to the above estimates, the Management exercises the following judgement:
+In addition to the above estimates, the management exercises the following judgement:

-When the Company enters into a new lease arrangement, the terms and conditions of the contract are analyzed in order to assess whether the Company retains or not the significant risks and rewards of ownership of the asset subject of the lease contract.
+When the Company enters into a new lease arrangement, the terms and conditions of the contract are analyzed in order to assess whether or not the Company retains the significant risks and rewards of ownership of the asset subject of the lease contract.
 In applying the criteria provided by IAS 17 ‘Leases’, the Company can make significant judgement to determine whether the arrangement results in a finance lease or an operating lease.
 This judgement can have a significant effect on the amounts recognized in the consolidated financial statements.